- What is the role of an estate agent?

 What Add-On Options Are Available for My Listing?

+When calculating your estate agent fees, it’s important to factor in add-ons.
 If you feel that a basic advertisement or listing isn’t enough, you can add certain features to make it more appealing.
 Premium listings offer perks like listings toward the top of the results page, better quality images, and reach a wider audience.
 While you’ll have to pay for these bonus features, it’s worth it for motivated sellers who are eager to make a deal.

 Other add-on options include virtual tours and open houses.